EMPAT94/empat94.github.io/_gs/Chapter 24 - End Game.md

 The conversation continued as we reached the cave entrance.
-The tunnel had been expanded thanks to the efforts of Arya & Carol.
-They waved us in and we strolled along inside.
 At length, I noticed the glowing embers of our bonfire, the area around and above it slick with soot.
 Carefully walking across without disturbing the structure, we arrived at the foyer beyond which lay the dragon's hall.

 The hall was...
 Unimpressive.
 It was more of a big room - an extension of the cavern.
 And in the center lay smoldering ruins of what may have once been coins and equipment.
 The wooden stuff was char already.
 However, inside the smoking ruins was a small clearing, which held our "loot".